mdolab/pyoptsparse/doc/postprocessing.rst

     * Refresh history - reloads the history file; used if checking on an optimization run on the fly
     * Save all figures - saves .png versions of a basic plot for each variable in the history file
-    * Save figure - saves a .png and .pickle version of the plot (the latter can be reformatted afterwards)
+    * Save figure - saves a .png and .pickle version of the current plot (the .pickle version can be reformatted afterwards)
     * Quit - exits the program

 Lastly, there some miscellaneous features: